atzuki/gameoflife/README.md

 # gameoflife

-Welcome to the VBA (Visual Basic for Applications) adaptation of the Game of Life (or simply Life), developed by John Horton Conway.
+Welcome to an educational project to provide adaptations of the aritifical intelligence algorithm, Game of Life (or simply Life), orignially developed by John Horton Conway.
 Newcomers have a chance to learn about the principles of Life by executing or modifying the code.
 This document is structured as follows:

 I. Getting Started
 II.
 Introduction to the Principles of Life